 But now let’s turn the tables.
 Let’s say I show up in the West and tell people that I can do a great Thai Massage because my grandma taught me well.

 What will happen next is that they will call the police on me and throw me in the prison cell block which is reserved for those who dare touch anyone without the proper documentation, licencing, training, CEUs, ethics courses, disclaimers, insurance, and various paid up professional association fees on the state and national level (did I forget anything?)

-Even if I do manage to set up a Thai Massage class in the West (which of course I am well qualified to teach), and I show up an hour late, tell lots of wise stories (at the expense of teaching time), puff cigarettes in the classroom and nap once in a while, I would get thrown out of the facility, all students would demand their money back, and they would sue me for tactile malpractice (a serious offense).
+Even if I would legally set up a Thai Massage class in the West, and I show up an hour late, tell lots of wise stories (at the expense of teaching time), puff cigarettes in the classroom and nap once in a while, I would get thrown out of the facility, all students would demand their money back, and my reputation would be destroyed instantly.

 The author, Shama Kern, is the founder and director of Thai Healing Massage Academy.
-He has been practicing and teaching Thai Massage for 16 years.
-You can reach him at email@example.com
+He has been practicing and teaching Thai Massage for two decades, and he is the creator of 20 Thai Massage online training courses.